How to Check What CPU You Have? (and Its Specs)

 • Current CPU Speed: You can also learn about the current CPU clock speed of the speed (2.41 GHz in this case)

-Note that depending upon how much the CPU is being utilized, or whether it is being run on the battery or not (in case of laptops), the current CPU clock speed can get lower or higher than the base clock speed.
+Note that depending on how much the CPU is being utilized or whether it is being run on the battery (in the case of laptops), the current CPU clock speed can get lower or higher than the base clock speed.

-For instance, my CPU, the Intel Core i7-7700HQ has a base clock speed of 2.80 GHz.
-However, when operating on battery (power saving mode), it clocks down to around 2.4 GHz – to conserve battery.
+For instance, my CPU, the Intel Core i7-7700HQ, has a base clock speed of 2.80 GHz.
+However, operating on battery (power saving mode) clocks down to around 2.4 GHz to conserve battery.

-On the flipside, if you are performing strenuous tasks, it can even go beyond the base 2.80 GHz clock speed.
-My CPU can go to a max clock speed of 3.80 GHz (this is called Boost Clock Speed) and it varies from model to model.
+On the flip side, if you are performing strenuous tasks, it can even go beyond the base 2.80 GHz clock speed.
+My CPU can go to a max clock speed of 3.80 GHz (called Boost Clock Speed), which varies from model to model.

 Limitations of This Method

-Task Manager is one of the most comprehensive built-in utility to get information regarding your processor.
+Task Manager is one of the most comprehensive built-in utilities to get information regarding your processor.

-However, if even this is lacking or incase if you want to find out information regarding the iGPU the CPU offers, its TDP, PCIe Lane count, total RAM supported etc, then heading over to the specsheet would be the best idea.
+However, if even this is lacking or if you want to find out information regarding the iGPU the CPU offers, its TDP, PCIe Lane count, total RAM supported, etc., then heading over to the spec sheet would be the best idea.

 3. Checking Using Device Manager